Time in Alaska

-Alaska is officially covered by two time zones - the Alaska Time Zone and the Hawaii-Aleutian Time Zone.
-The Hawaii-Aleutian Time Zone is used for the Aleutian Islands west of 169°30′W (Islands of Four Mountains, Andreanof Islands, Rat Islands and Near Islands), and the rest of the state uses the Alaska Time Zone.
+Alaska is officially covered by two time zones - the Alaska Time Zone and the Hawaii–Aleutian Time Zone.
+The Hawaii–Aleutian Time Zone is used for the Aleutian Islands west of 169°30′W (Islands of Four Mountains, Andreanof Islands, Rat Islands and Near Islands), and the rest of the state uses the Alaska Time Zone.
 The entirety of Alaska observes daylight saving time.

 The town of Hyder, because it essentially is a single town split by the border between the United States and Canada, unofficially observes Pacific Time including DST (UTC−08:00, DST UTC−07:00) like its neighbor Stewart, British Columbia, with the exception of the U.S. Post Office (because it is a federal facility).

 History

-As part of Russian America, Alaska used the Julian calendar and the same day of the week as Asia.
-In 1867, Alaska became a United States territory (through the Alaska Purchase) and began using the Gregorian calendar and the same day of the week as the Americas.
-The switch was achieved by repeating the same day of the week and skipping eleven days of the month, so that the purchase date of Friday, October 6 (Julian) was followed by Friday, October 18 (Gregorian).
+As part of Russian America, Alaska used the Julian calendar and followed the same day of the week as Asia, using the date of the eastern hemisphere.
+In 1867, Alaska became a United States territory (through the Alaska Purchase) and began using the Gregorian calendar, aligning with the same day of the week as the Americas, using the date of the western hemisphere.
+The switch was achieved by repeating the same day of the week and skipping eleven days of the month instead of twelve during the 19th century, so that the purchase date of Friday, October 6 (Julian) was followed once again by Friday, October 18 (instead of Saturday, October 19 in Gregorian).
+That change redrew the International Date Line from being east to west of the territory to realign itself from Asian to American dates, thus shifting it from the date of the eastern hemisphere to the western hemisphere.

 Before time zones were introduced, every place used local observation of the sun to set its clocks, which meant that every location used a different local mean time based on its longitude.
 For example, Sitka, the capital of Alaska at the time, at longitude 135°20′W, had a local time equivalent to UTC+14:59 under Russia and UTC−09:01 under the United States.

 In 1900, "Alaska Standard Time" was established within the state as UTC−09:00.

 In 1918, the United States Congress passed the Standard Time Act, which defined a standard time zone for Alaska - United States Standard Alaska Time, set at UTC−10:00.

 On January 20, 1942, all of the United States, including Alaska, began to observe War Time.
 Standard time in the United States advanced by one hour and would remain so until September 25, 1945, when the act was repealed.

 In 1966, Congress passed the Uniform Time Act.
 The Uniform Time Act introduced Daylight Saving Time uniformly in the United States, which Alaska would begin observing on April 28, 1968.
 The Uniform Time Act also defined four time zones that Alaska would use: